 If the KDCFS becomes aware of a cultural heritage resource in the location of an approved road permit or cutting permit, the KDCFS will modify or cease operations to the extent necessary to protect the resource, until the above measures are carried out.
-A summary of the correspondence with First Nations and activities taken to protect the culturage heritage resource will be produced prior to the expiry of the PCFA.
+A summary of the activities taken to protect the culturage heritage resource will be produced prior to the expiry of the PCFA.